At Kestrel Mead, we place great value in providing our children with a voice and giving them the confidence to use it.

 The Primary Leadership Team are representative of our school community, which is inclusive of all backgrounds, voices, and identities.
 The Team have been chosen by their peers through election.
 Each year The Primary Leadership Team meet to create an action plan of everything they would like to work on this year, both in school and within the community, as well as alongside the other TMET primary schools.
 The team will regularly meet with Miss Smith (Juniors) or Miss Bhima (Infants) and will have the opportunity to feedback the thoughts and ideas from their classes as well as working towards the actions for the year.
 The Primary Leadership team complete some amazing activities within the community and help in whole school events that represent all cultures within our school, as it is something that they are incredibly passionate about.

-Click here to see our Leadership Members
+Click here to see our Primary Leadership members

 Spotlight